Legal professions - Netherlands

 Anyone who is suspected of committing a criminal offence will have to deal with the OM.
 The OM is the only body in the Netherlands that can bring suspects to trial.
 It ensures that criminal offences are investigated and prosecutions brought.

 Anyone wishing to become a judge must have a number of years of professional experience.
-More information about the requirements can be found here.
-Professional experience can be gained through internal training within the judiciary or elsewhere within the judicial system.
+More information on the requirements can be found here.
+Professional experience can be gained through in-house training within the judiciary or elsewhere in the judicial system.
 The judiciary system provides the necessary training.

 Judges are appointed by the Crown under the responsibility of the Minister of Justice and Security.
 Only Dutch nationals can be appointed to the office of judge.
 Candidates must hold a law degree from a Dutch university.